Our Dual Diagnosis Program

 If you or someone you know is struggling with OCD, please contact St. Mary’s Wellness Center to schedule an assessment.
 Early intervention is crucial for managing OCD effectively.

-Frequently Asked Questions About Eating Disorders
+Frequently Asked Questions

 Yes, OCD affects about 2-3% of the population, making it a relatively common mental health disorder.